Turtle Beach Corporation: A small cap with potential.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 Turtle Beach Corporation is a global gaming accessory manufacturer that is based in the United States.
 And while they are most known for their high-quality headsets, they also provide other accessories such as keyboards, mice, and microphones.
-They are mainly known for providing accessories to consoles, where they have a 45 % market share in the United States but since they have acquired ROCCAT in 2019, they have stretched further into the PC market.
-Besides ROCCAT, they have also recently acquired Neat Microphones, which is yet another new market for Turtle Beach.
+They are mainly known for providing accessories to consoles, where they have a + 40 % market share in the United States, which is a market share they have had the last 12 years.
+Turtle Beach acquired ROCCAT in 2019, meaning they have stretched further into the PC market.
+Besides ROCCAT, they acquired Neat Microphones in 2021, which is yet another new market for Turtle Beach.
 The company has existed for more than 45 years, meaning that they have a vast experience in audio technology, and their products are sold in more than 40 countries.
-Turtle Beach is a well-known brand around the world, and as they have been able to get a 45 % market share in the United States, it is safe to say that they have a strong brand moat.
+Turtle Beach is a well-known brand around the world, and as they have been able to get a + 40 % market share in the United States and keep it for 12 years, it is safe to say that they have a strong brand moat.

 Their CEO is Juergen Stark.
 He has been the CEO since late 2012, and since 2020 the chairman of the board as well.
 Prior to arriving at Turtle Beach, he served as COO for Motorola Mobility Holdings, while he is also an entrepreneur, as he co-founded Centerpost Corporation before joining Motorola.
 He has a MBA with distinction from Harvard Business School, which means he certainly has the educational credentials in place.
 Unfortunately, I haven't been able to find much information about Juergen Stark but one thing I do enjoy is his frankness in the earnings conference calls.
 Personally, I think the earnings conference calls is a great way to judge management, and while I don't have much information about Juergen Stark, his frankness gives me confidence, and makes me willing to invest in the company.

-We have determined that Turtle Beach has a brand moat.
+I believe that Turtle Beach has a brand moat.
 While I don't have much information about the management, I know that the CEO has a vast experience in the industry and the educational credentials in place.
 I also feel very confident in the management when reading through the earnings conference call transcripts.
-Now let us investigate the big five numbers to see if Turtle Beach does live up to our requirements for a strong moat.
-In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.
+Now let us investigate the numbers to see if Turtle Beach lives up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by current cash flow.
+We do so by dividing the total long-term debt by earnings.
 However, we were spared of doing the simple calculation, as Turtle Beach has no debt.
+I like to invest in companies with no or little debt.
+Hence, I really like this.

 Despite the risks, there are some good reasons why Turtle Beach could be an interesting investment.
 First, if you look at the last 5 years, Turtle Beach has grown at a CAGR of 17 %, while their long term-term growth goal is a CAGR of 10-20 %, which would be fantastic.
-Turtle Beach as many ways to reach that goal, the global software and accessories market is growing at a fast pace, as it has grown approximately 20 % from 2019 to 2020.
-Their investment in ROCCAT has also paid off, as two years after the acquisition it has already generated seven times the $11 million purchase price, and as the management says: "We are really just getting started".
-They will also launch their Neat microphones portfolio this year, which will dive into the $2,3 billion microphone market.
-They have also announced that they will launch two new products in game controllers and fly simulation.
-Turtle Beach estimates that the third-party game pad controllers market is a $600 million market, and they would like to take some market shares.
-Regarding flight simulators, they believe they can make a better product than the existing products and would like to get their hands on that $400 million market.
-Apparently, they have already received 15.000 e-mail notification sign-ups on the flight simulator.
+Turtle Beach as many ways to reach that goal, the global software and accessories market is growing at a fast pace.
+Their investment in ROCCAT has also paid off, as two years after the acquisition it has already generated ten times the $11 million purchase price, and as the management says: "We are really just getting started".
+They launched four Neat microphones in 2022, which is just the start for Turtle Beach to dive into the $2,3 billion microphone market.
+In 2022 they also launched two new products in game controllers and fly simulation.
+Turtle Beach estimates that the third-party game pad controllers' market is a $600 million market, and their game controller has received great reviews, and Turtle Beach hopes to start winning market shares.
+The launch of their flight simulator was a success.
+The pre-orders sold out in less than an hour globally, and management expects the product to sell well in 2022 and onwards.
+Management believes that the addressable market for flight simulators is $400.
+One last thing that could cause the share price to spike is that Turtle Beach might be bought.
+Last year, Donerail offered to buy Turtle Beach for $36,50 per share, which is much higher than the current share price.
+The offer never came to fruition though, but rumors have it that Turtle Beach is actively looking for a buyer.

 All right, we have gone through the numbers, potential and risks regarding Turtle Beach, and now it is time for us to calculate a price for Turtle Beach.
 To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use an EPS at 2.20 (which is a bit lower than the current one of 2,95 but around the mean EPS in the last 4 years).
-I chose an Estimated future EPS growth rate of 15 (management expects to grow between 15-20 %), Estimated future PE 28,8 (which is the highest historical PE) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $63,36, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Turtle Beach at price of $31,68 (or lower obviously), if we use the Margin of Safety price.
+I chose to use an EPS at 0,91 (which is the numbers from 2021).
+I chose an Estimated future EPS growth rate of 15 (management expects to grow between 10-20 %), Estimated future PE 30 ((which the double of the growth rate, as the historically PE for Turtle Beach has been higher) and we already have the minimum acceptable return rate on 15 %.
+Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $27,30, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Turtle Beach at price of $13,65 (or lower obviously), if we use the Margin of Safety price.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.